 Can you work with them?

-Now, in my Discord group which, I posed the question of what people wanted to know about changelings.
+In my Discord group, I posed the question of what people wanted to know about changelings.
 Do you have any questions about changelings?
 And someone asked if changelings are beings that you can work with.
 My general answer would be no, because they aren’t typically seen as a being that can help you in any way, essentially.
 The whole point of the Fae bringing in a changeling to replace your baby was to steal your baby.
 So, no, I don’t think that working with changelings is either possible or even something that you should consider.
 It is my general opinion that unless you know what you’re doing, you have a very solid foundation in your path, lots of protections, and just a good all-around education that you shouldn’t work with the Fae anyway because it can be dangerous.
 The Fae aren’t the fuzzy little fairies like Tinkerbell that you see on TV.
 That’s just…not it.

 Can you make them go away if they’re already around?